-- If this is a new installation, you will be asked to accept the End User License Agreement.
-After you read the agreement, mark the Are you the end-user checkbox and click the Next button. - 10.
+- 6. Once the GDebi package installer loads, click the Install Package button in the top righthand corner of the window. - 7.
+You may be asked for your system password.
+Type it in, then click OK. - If this is a new installation, you will be asked to accept the End User License Agreement.
+After you read the agreement, mark the Are you the end-user checkbox and click the Next button. - 9.
 Next, the installer will ask you to set the Web Server Port, default Admin Password, and the Archive Directory for storage.
 You will also have an opportunity to select the language for the user interface. - a.
 By default, the web server port is set to port 80 (which is the recommended port for most installations).
 Update the port number only if Orchid Core VMS needs to use a different port. - b.
 Enter the password you would like to set for the default admin account. - c.
 The default folder for video archives on Linux is /orchives.
 Enter a new archives location, if needed. - d.
 Use the Orchid Core VMS server locale drop-down list to select the language.
 Available selections include the following: de (German), en (English), es (Spanish), fr (French), it (Italian), nl (Dutch), pt (Portuguese), and ru (Russian). - e.
 Click Next to continue.
 The installation will complete automatically without any additional prompts.
 This may take a few minutes.

 Enter Configuring ipc-orchid Next

 Password Webserver port number.
-Then

 Password

 Default admin password.
 Click

 Directory to store archives.
-Next

-/0 chives
+/01 chives

 Orchid Core VMS server locale.

-en •
+en Select Language •

-Select

-anguage

-- 11. Once the package installer displays an "Installation Finished" message at the top of the screen, click the Close button to close the installer and complete the installation.
+- 10. Once the package installer displays an "Installation Finished" message at the top of the screen, click the Close button to close the installer and complete the installation.
 The Orchid Core VMS services will start automatically once the package installation is done, after which you can access the Orchid Core VMS user interface in your web browser.
-(Please refer to the Sign in topic in the Orchid Core VMS Administrator Guide for more details.) - 12.
+(Please refer to the Sign in topic in the Orchid Core VMS Administrator Guide for more details.) - 11.
 You can automatically launch a browser to Orchid Core VMS using the link installed on your server: - a.
 Click on the Applications icon in the lower-left corner of the screen. - b.
 Click the Orchid Core VMS icon listed under Applications.
 (If you don't see it, use the Search box and type Orchid.)

-How to Edit the Configuration Files in Ubuntu 16.04 to 20.04 (LTS versions)
+How to Edit the Configuration Files in Ubuntu 16.04 to 22.04 (LTS versions)